Year Six

 –Batman and Robin “Ch.
 7: Bliss House ain’t the Same” [newspaper strip dailies 1/29/1945 to 4/28/1945]

-–NOTE: Penguin flies the coop (as referenced in Chapter 1 of the Batman and Robin Sunday newspaper strips, specifically the 11/7/1943 edition).
+–NOTE: In a reference in Chapter 1 of the 11/7/1943 Batman and Robin Sunday newspaper strip.
+Penguin flies the coop.

 –Batman and Robin “Ch.
 1: The Penguin’s Crime-Thunderstorms” [Sunday newspaper strips 11/7/1943 to 12/12/1943]